 Terry, another resident, proposed that there should be a big garden on the roof of the buildings.
 This would provide a cooling effect, could be used to grow food, and would likely have a positive effect on residents’ mental health with access to increased green space.

-Sweltering Cities is proud to advocate on behalf of the residents, and hope that in the future we can make these towers more safe, sustainable and equitable.
+Sweltering Cities is proud to advocate with residents.
+We can make these towers more safe, sustainable and equitable for all!